 - 1. Students will be able to articulate the broader ways in which literary theory applies to their own culture, global culture, and their own lives; - 2.
-Students will demonstrate through written work and in-class comments their ability to apply feminist theories to works of literature.
+Students will demonstrate through written work and in-class comments their ability to apply various theories to works of literature and aspects of contemporary culture